By Alessandro Improta

 “A Man Who Fell in Love With an Island” is another stand out track.
 A sparse opener, it works well dynamically as it slowly builds, adding synth drones and percussive elements as it ticks along before an incredibly satisfying chorus.
 It’s so relaxing and majestic – like an upbeat Enya track with anthemic tribal chants.
 Producer Caleb Loveless did a wonderful job at blending sounds and juggling the number of layers that go into the songs on “Island.”

-Our only criticism: those who have read many of our reviews know that, here at Reach Provo, we place a lot of emphasis on lyrical content.
+Our only criticism: those who have read many of our reviews know that we place a lot of emphasis on lyrical content.
 I have listened to this EP a lot, and I honestly know maybe a handful of lines from the entire thing.
 That’s not to say the lyrics are poorly written – they are full of brilliant imagery and that same feeling of magical mystery that the music evokes.
 Take a look at the beginning of “A Man Who Fell in Love With an Island:”